-8. The background economic climate has a higher degree of uncertainty than in recent years with the Brexit negotiations and a higher degree of economic uncertainty.
+8. The background economic climate has a higher degree of uncertainty than in recent years; the outlook will depend significantly on the nature of EU withdrawal.
 The outlook for inflation is above the 2% target set for the Bank of England.
-The Bank of England's November 2017 inflation forecast (CPI) is shown below:
+The Bank of England's November 2018 inflation forecast (CPI) is shown below: